Morris Tanenbaum

 Morris Tanenbaum (November 10, 1928 – February 26, 2023) was an American physical chemist and executive who worked at Bell Laboratories and AT&T Corporation.

 Tanenbaum made significant contributions in the fields of transistor development and semiconductor manufacturing.
 Although it was not made public at the time, he developed the first silicon transistor, demonstrating it on January 26, 1954, at Bell Labs.
-He also helped develop the first gas-diffused silicon transistor, which convinced Bell administrators to support the use of silicon over germanium in their transistor design.
+He also helped develop the first gas-diffused silicon transistor, which convinced Bell administrators to prefer the use of silicon rather than germanium in their transistor design.
 He later led a team that developed the first high-field superconducting magnets.

 Later in his career he became an executive.
-He dealt with the separation of Bell Laboratories and AT&T, and became the first chief executive officer and chairman of the board at AT&T Corporation as of January 1, 1984.
+He dealt with the separation of Bell Laboratories and AT&T, and became the first chief executive officer and chairman of the board at AT&T Corporation on January 1, 1984.

 Early life and education

-Morris Tanenbaum was born to Ruben Simon Tanenbaum and his mother Mollie Tanenbaum, on November 10, 1928, in Huntington, West Virginia.
+Morris Tanenbaum was born to Ruben Simon Tanenbaum and Mollie Tanenbaum, on November 10, 1928, in Huntington, West Virginia, US.
 Tanenbaum's parents were Jewish, and had emigrated from Russia and Poland, first to Buenos Aires, Argentina and then to the United States.
 Ruben Tanenbaum owned a delicatessen.

 Morris Tanenbaum attended Johns Hopkins University, earning his bachelor's degree in chemistry in 1949.

-As a sophomore at Johns Hopkins University, Tanenbaum met his future wife Charlotte Silver.
-Their engagement was announced in September 1949, after his graduation from Johns Hopkins.
+As a sophomore at Johns Hopkins University, Tanenbaum became engaged to his future wife Charlotte Silver in September 1949, after his graduation from Johns Hopkins.

 Encouraged by professor Clark Bricker, who was himself moving, Tanenbaum went from Johns Hopkins to Princeton University for his doctoral work.
-At Princeton, Tanenbaum first studied spectroscopy with Bricker.
+There he first studied spectroscopy with Bricker.
 He then did his thesis work with Walter Kauzmann, studying the properties of metal single crystals.
 Tanenbaum received his Ph.D. in chemistry from Princeton in 1952 after completing a doctoral dissertation titled "Studies of the plastic flow and annealing behavior of zinc crystals."